-The market is set up with many places to sit and relax while enjoying your food, which it makes it more of a hangout than a shopping market.
-If you are ever looking for a plans for a night out, take a trip to Malasana and start out with Ildefonso!
+The market is set up with many places to sit and relax while enjoying your food, which makes it more of a hangout than a shopping market.
+When you are planning your next night out: add Malasaña on your list and start the evening with Ildefonso!

 A local tradition at Rastro is to gather with friends, eat some food and have some drinks – don’t forget about the dancing and singing too!
-You can’t be in Madrid and not experience El Rastro.
+You can’t be in Madrid and not experience one of the cities best markets!

 Though the atmosphere of la Paz may not be as exciting as the other markets in the city, the food is incredible!
-The market is known for its sea food and its fresh produce and meats are fresh from local merchants.
+The market is known for its seafood and its fresh produce and meats are fresh from local merchants.
 If you find yourself shopping or having lunch in Salamanca make sure you stop by Mercado de la Paz for some fresh fruit or a coffee!
 Especially the “Spanish tortillas” at Casa Dani are a must-try!

-Another large market in Madrid, Motores is held inside the Museo de ferrocarril every second weekend of every month.
-Located within a 19th century railway station, this beautiful vintage market also features some hand made clothing, live music and food.
-The unique location and the items for sale really make for a perfect thrift hunt for all those people who just love to get lost in the possibilites of artisan products!
+Another large flea market in Madrid, Motores is held inside the Museo de ferrocarril every second weekend of every month.
+Located within a 19th century railway station, this beautiful vintage market also features some handmade clothing, live music and food.
+The unique location and the items for sale really make for a perfect thrift hunt for all those people who just love to get lost in the possibilities of artisan products!

 The sale stalls themselves are placed within the old trains of the museum and along the platforms where the people of Madrid once went on with their everyday lives!
 Motores is open from 11:00-22:00 and it’s free to enter!

-A completely new and entirely unique dining experience in Madrid, Platea is also the most expensive option on the list.
-This gourmet dining experience was a movie theater but has been renovated to offer patrons a glamorous atmosphere inspired by Hollywood’s golden era.
-This market offers restaurants, stores, bars, restaurants, bakeries, and lounges – don’t miss it!
+Located in Salamanca and offering an entirely unique dining experience in Madrid, Platea is also the most expensive option on the list.
+This gourmet dining experience was a movie theatre but has been renovated to offer patrons a glamorous and relaxing atmosphere inspired by Hollywood’s golden era.
+This hip market offers restaurants, stores, bars, restaurants, bakeries, and lounges – don’t miss it!